Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Methods

 Considering the conditional density $p(z, m|Z > t)$, this has two effects: we are now interested in $\lambda(z)$ for $z > t$ which is larger than $\lambda$, so it increases the signal strength in the test data (good) but it replaces $\pb(m)$ and $\ps(m)$ with $\pb(m|Z > t)$ and $\ps(m|Z > t)$ which are closer together (bad) causing sculpting.
 Ideally, we want the optimal classifier subject to the condition: $\pb(m|z) = \pb(m)$ and $\ps(m|z) = \ps(m)$.
-It is impossible to satisfy both of these conditions at once but in practice, it is sufficient to have $Z = h(\W)$ such that $\pb(m|z) = \pb(m)$, i.e., $h$ is constructed so that $h(X)$ is independent of $m(X)$, given that $X$ is from the background distribution $\pb$.
+It is impossible to satisfy both of these conditions at once but in practice, it is sufficient to have $Z = h(\W)$ such that $\pb(m|z) = \pb(m)$, i.e., $h$ is constructed so that $h(X)$ is independent of the corresponding protected variable $\M$, given that $X$ is from the background distribution $\pb$.
 Note also that as the amount of enrichment ($t$) increases, while $\lambda(z)$ increases, the sample size decreases, and hence, too much enrichment could potentially reduce power.
-So there is a trade-off between sample size and increasing $\lambda(z)$ and one needs to be careful when choosing $t$.
+So there is a trade-off between sample size and increasing $\lambda(z)$, and one needs to be careful when choosing $t$.
 So, now the joint density of $(Z, \M)$ becomes: $p(z,m) = p(z)[ (1-\lambda(z)) \pb(m) + \lambda(z) \ps(m|z)]$ due to decorrelation.
+The proposed signal detection workflow has three steps (see Figure~\ref{fig:flowchart}): \begin{itemize} \item[(Step 1):] Training and Decorrelation: Train a probabilistic classifier ($h$) on the simulated signal and simulated background data to identify signal events.
+Then apply a transformation ($T_M(h)$) to decorrelate it, i.e., make it independent of the protected variable ($\M$) for the background.
+We present the decorrelation procedure where we find the transformation $T_M$ using optimal transport in more detail in Section \ref{subsec:decorr}. \item[(Step 2):] Signal Enrichment: Filter the experimental data ($\W$'s) using the classifier selecting a signal-rich sub-sample $E_t = \{i: T_{M_i}(h(\W_i)) > t\}$ for some threshold $0 < t < 1$. \item[(Step 3):] Signal Detection: We perform a signal detection test on the protected variable for the selected experimental data, i.e., on $\M_{i}$ for $i \in E_t$.
+Let $\M$ be distributed as $\p(m) = (1 - \lambda) \cdot \pb(m) + \lambda \cdot \ps(m).$ Here, $\pb(m)$ is a smooth background model, and $\ps(m)$ is a bump-like function.
+We additionally have for the selected experimental data: